Published onChildren's View

 While Tyler Benscoter, 6, is all smiles now, his 18-month wait for a heart transplant was stressful for his family.
-PACT physician Jennifer Hwang, MD, supported the family — Tyler’s mom, Danielle, in particular.
+Center for Palliative Care physician Jennifer Hwang, MD, supported the family — Tyler’s mom, Danielle, in particular.

 Families don’t face a life-threatening diagnosis alone.